ver1619/Local_Key_Value_Store/README.md

 ---

-**NOTE : Create directtory named data/ in the root directory before running the program**
+**NOTE : Create a directory named data/ in the root directory before running the program**

 **Requirements**
 - Install go 1.22+